sebastiansiejek/sd-communicator-frontend/README.md

 1. You should create `.env` file and set `REACT_APP_SOCKETIO_SERVER_URL` variable.

+## Functionalities

+* Displaying browser notification about new message if tab with chat is not active

 ## Available Scripts

 In the project directory, you can run: